sebastianspicker/phyphox-arduino-classroom-kit/docs/RUNBOOK.md

 - author phyphox experiments in `src/phyphox/`
 - commit generated importable files in `experiments/`
+- maintain curated astronomy classroom files in `experiments/astronomy/`
 - compile one canonical Arduino sketch in `arduino/phyphox_ble_sense/`

+Important split:

+- `experiments/*.phyphox` target the Arduino `phyphox-sense` runtime.
+- `experiments/astronomy/*.phyphox` are currently separate classroom files that use phone sensors, TI SensorTag hardware, or the supported Owon multimeter instead of the Arduino sketch.

 ## Prereqs